-This summer, our Early Learning teacher Savannah Barker attended the Klingenstein Summer Institute Program for Early Career Teachers.
+This summer, our Early Learning teacher Savannah Barker attended the Klingenstein Summer Institute Program for Early Career Teachers (Teachers College, Columbia University).
 This program brings together 75 teachers from independent schools around the world to explore teaching styles and educational philosophies.
 Savannah recently shared with us some of her experiences at the program:

 Linden: How was your professional development experience this summer?